varstruct/varstruct/README.md

 Use of Big Endian is encouraged.
 You can also append `BE` to be more explicitly Big Endian.

+### bound(numberCodec, min, max)

+return a codec that errors if the value is not within a range.

 ### varint

 variable sized integers, this is just reexporting